 |

-In order to form a Corporation in Alaska you must file Articles of Incorporation with the Alaska Secretary of State.
+In order to form a Corporation in Alaska you must file Articles of Incorporation with the Alaska Division of Corporations.

 The Articles of Incorporation must include certain specific information about your Alaska business.
 If the Articles do not conform exactly to state of Alaska requirements they will be rejected.